Step 2. Who can apply

 We provide two types of funding:

-Small projects of nine months or less.
+Small projects of one year or less.
 Both incorporated and non-incorporated are eligible for up to $25,000 in funding.

 Non-incorporated organizations are eligible for type 2 if they work with an incorporated organization that is the primary applicant.